 Can I Receive Compensation if I was Partially at Fault?

-Your compensation award will be reduced by the percentage in which you are found liable for the action.
+In some states, your compensation award will be reduced by the percentage in which you are found liable for the action.
 For example, if the award is $100,000 and you are found 30 percent liable for the accident, you will recover $70,000.
 If you are found 51 percent or more liable for the accident, you will not be able to recover any compensation.
 An experienced personal injury attorney can help you to understand the laws in your state, and how they could affect your compensation.

 How Long will a Personal Injury Lawsuit Take?

 Personal injury lawsuits can take a long time to be resolved.
-During the six months after your accident, the focus will be on your recovery and investigating the accident.
+For some time after your accident, the focus will be on your recovery and investigating the accident.
 Your attorney will work to collect all documentation needed to support your claim.

-If the case lasts longer than one year, both sides could hire expert witnesses to support their position.
+If the case lasts longer, both sides could hire expert witnesses to support their position.
 Either side may pursue mediation to avoid going to trial.

 Settling outside of court can take months to years, while a lawsuit can take years to make it to trial.

-The experienced attorneys at Janet, Janet & Suggs are well-versed in Massachusetts laws on personal injury claims.
+The experienced attorneys at Janet, Janet & Suggs are well-versed in personal injury claims.
 We know how to build a robust claim that offers you a good chance of recovering fair compensation for the damages you have experienced.

-When you contact our firm, we can schedule a free, no obligation legal consultation to discuss the merits of your claim and how to proceed.
+Contact our firm to schedule a free, no-obligation legal consultation to discuss the merits of your claim and how to proceed.